IQSS/dataverse/doc/sphinx-guides/source/developers/containers.rst

       }
 ```

-To make solr container mount the hostPath, add the following part under dataverse-solr.spec.spec (for Solr StatefulSet):
+To make solr container mount the hostPath, add the following part under .spec.spec (for Solr StatefulSet):
 ```
     {
       "kind": "StatefulSet",